Child art: History

 J.-J. Rousseau (1712–78), J.H.
 Pestalozzi (1746–1827), John Ruskin (1819–1900), and Herbert Spencer (1820–1903) laid the premises for understanding the importance of art for children.

 Agenda of art education for children was discussed at the International Conference of 1884, held in London at the Health Exhibition.
 The discussion framework was largely shaped by the widespread of schools of design for professional training of children and youth in the UK, beginning from 1852.
 Some of the conference participants underlined the importance of creativity, imaginations and special methodology for development of children's artistic skills.
 Ebenezer Cooke (1837–1913) has pointed out that "if a child follows its bent and draws animals its own way, in action, and repeats them, outlines them, and colours them too, he will produce a drawing which may be comparable to the archaic period of more than one historic school".
 The proceedings of the conference, ed. by E. Cooke, were issued in the 1885–86 Journal of Education, published by the Society for the Development of the Science of Education.

 Robert Ablett (1848–1945) organized the first European exhibition of drawings by children in London, 1890.
 The first collection of 1250 children's drawing and sculpture pieces was assembled by Corrado Ricci (1858–1934), an Italian art historian.

+Between 1895 and 1920, Franz Cižek championed the concept and practice of children's art in his art school, refusing to impose an aesthetic style on his students.
+At the International Conference on Education organized on the sidelines of the International Health Exhibition of 1884, the educator Ebenezer Cooke praised the practice of free drawing in children, as opposed to classical teaching, stating that it was a natural way for them to express themselves.